vmwhite/vmwhite.github.io/_posts/2024-10-25-PhD_Openings.md

 visible: 0
 ---
 Last updated: 10/25/24

-I am looking for up to at least <strong>one Ph.D. student to start Fall 2025</strong>.
-Possible topics include a focus in causal inference modeling, queueing networks, discrete event simulation, and optimization.
-Relavent past work are referenced below.
-These methodologies will be applied to the subject areas of crisis response planning, school safety and mental health, and the US court system.
-Potiental students should have interests and/or relavent training in one or more of the above topic areas and subject areas.
-Interested students can email me with the subject "FAMU-FSU Potential Ph.D. student for Fall 2025" at vwhite@eng.famu.fsu.edu with their CV, unofficial/offical transcripts, and two to three paragraphs of how their interests and training align with the work that I do.
-If I feel that this might be a good fit I will set a meeting with you for us both to ask questions.
-Thank you for considering being apart of my lab and I look forward to hearing from you!
+I am looking for a Ph.D. student to start Fall 2025.
+Possible topics include a focus on causal inference modeling, queueing networks, discrete event simulation, and optimization.
+I've included some relevant past work below.
+These methodologies will be applied to crisis response planning, school safety and mental health, and the US court system.
+Potential students should have interests and/or relevant training in one or more of the above topic areas and subject areas.
+Interested students can email me with the subject “FAMU-FSU Potential Ph.D. student for Fall 2025” at vwhite@eng.famu.fsu.edu with their CV, unofficial/official transcripts, and two to three paragraphs of how their interests and training align with the work that I do.
+If I feel that this might be a good fit, I will set a meeting with you for us both to ask questions.
+Thank you for considering being a part of my lab, and I look forward to hearing from you!
 Relavant past work:

 1. <div class="citation">